AD-Wright/DWS-linux/README.md

 This script will not work on Windows or Android.
 Don't know about Macs.
 For Windows or Andriod, Defcon Warning System has [an official application](https://defconwarningsystem.com/links-tools/#Applications) that they provide.

-Support will be provided *as I have time, if I have time*.
-My time is usually limited, so support may also be limited.  *I am not associated with Defcon Warning System, asking on their forums might not be welcome.*
+Support will be provided as I have time, if I have time.
+My time is usually limited, so support may also be limited.  *I am not associated with Defcon Warning System, asking debugging questions on their forums might not be welcome.*

 Feature suggestions are welcome, but may not be implemented.
 As a consolation, this is open-source and free.